tanthanh85/network-automation-course/modules/02_concurrency/theory.md

     *   **2.3.2 Semaphores (`threading.Semaphore`): The "Limited Parking Spots" Rule**
         *   A semaphore is like a parking lot with a limited number of spaces.
 It keeps a count of how many "slots" are available.
         *   A thread can "park" (acquire the semaphore) only if there's a free spot.
 When it leaves (releases), a spot opens up.
         *   **Purpose:** To limit the number of threads that can access a resource *concurrently*.
 For example, you might only want 5 threads connecting to network devices at the same time to avoid overwhelming them.
+This is crucial for **concurrent network device connections** to avoid rate-limiting or performance issues on the devices themselves.
         ```python
         import threading
         import time